youngkin/hugoblog/content/post/spidotmatrixmodule.md

 > An operating system used the Device Tree to discover the topology of the hardware at runtime, and thereby support a majority of available hardware without hard coded information (assuming drivers were available for all devices).

 One of the pieces of information the device tree holds, and is important for our purposes, is the location and length of the I/O Peripherals partition in the BCM2835's physical address space (see [Introduction To Programming Broadcom BCM2835 ARM Peripherals - Addressing](https://youngkin.github.io/post/gpioprogramming/#addressing) for details).
-Here's a hex dump of the contents of `/proc/device-tree/soc/ranges` on a Raspberry Pi 3B+:
+Here's a hex dump of the contents of `/proc/device-tree/soc/ranges` on a Raspberry Pi 3B+ (the first 8 zeros are the address offset within /proc/device-tree/soc/ranges):

 ```
 pi@pi-node1:/ $ hexdump -C /proc/device-tree/soc/ranges